hphelion/documentation/cloudos/manage.operational-dashboard.environment-tab.md

 <tr style="background-color: white; color: black;">
 <td> Create Connection </td>
 <td> Click to create the connection. <br /> <br />
-**Note:** The Create Connection button only displays the connections that are editable.
+<b>Note:</b> The Create Connection button only displays the connections that are editable.
 Once you do the <a href="/cloudos/manage/operational-dashboard/environment-tab/#complete-install">Complete Install</a>, this dialog become read-only and this button disappears. </td>
 </tr>